 Waste free Christmas Presents

-Last January households across Cornwall threw away an extra 2,087 tonnes of ‘stuff’ - that is 19% more compared with the monthly average.
+Last January (2020) households across Cornwall threw away an extra 1,456 tonnes of ‘stuff’' compared to a normal month.

 This year why not consider giving time not tat?

 With social distancing making some experiences more tricky than others it may be nice to buy the experience now and have something to look forward to in the months ahead.

 A few ideas of what you can give include: